-If the session you enter to complete your degree is for May/June examinations you are allowed to enter examinations for a maximum of five full new courses or 150 credits, but only if you are not required to register and enter for any resit examinations (this includes where you have attempts remaining).
+If your final assessments, required for the completion of your degree, are in May/June, you are allowed to enter assessments for a maximum of five full new courses or 150 credits, but only if you are not required to register and enter for any resit assessments (this includes where you have attempts remaining).
 This is strictly only permitted if this enables you to attempt to complete your degree.

-If the session you enter to complete your degree is for October/ November examinations you are allowed to enter examinations for a maximum of three full new courses or 90 credits, but only if you are not required to register and enter for any resit examinations (this includes where you have attempts remaining).
+If your final assessment, required for the completion of your degree, are in October/ November, you are allowed to enter assessments for a maximum of three full new courses or 90 credits, but only if you are not required to register and enter for any resit assessments (this includes where you have attempts remaining).
 This is strictly only permitted if this enables you to attempt to complete your degree.